nus-cs2103-AY1920S1/duke/docs/README.md

 Expected outcome:

 A file chooser will open up.
+When you select a `*.txt` file that is in the correct format, Duke will tell you `Import from *.txt was successful!`

 ### Feature 3
 Flexible delete commands
 ## Usage
 Type `rmdone` or `deleteAll` or `delete <range>` to remove all tasks marked as done, remove all tasks, or delete a specific range of tasks.
+You can select `Delete all tasks` and `Delete all done tasks` from the **dropdown menu**.

 ### `rmdone/deleteAll/delete <range>` - Import tasks from an external file